harshdoesdev/bottlecap/README.md

 ### Installation

 We have decided to use Native Javascript Module Import/Export to avoid any build steps.
-So you can simply clone this repo or Download the release latest release from [**Releases**](https://github.com/harshsinghdev/bottlecap/releases).
+So you can simply clone this repo or Download the latest release from [**Releases**](https://github.com/harshsinghdev/bottlecap/releases).

 ### Games made using bottlecap
 * [Hydrogen](https://hypervoid.itch.io/hydrogen)